Augsburg Academy

 Lenten Sermon Series

 Our consumer culture is not value-neutral.
 From the time we have Sesame Street brand diapers put on us we are being formed toward brand loyalty, with specific thinking patterns, and a way to view the world and ourselves.
 It is a culture in which everything is disposable and commodified.
 Jesus, however, has set us free.
 Lent begins our freedom from being consumed.
-Please join us midweek for Lenten Mass at 6:00 p.m. beginning on Ash Wednesday, February 18.
+During Lent, dinner will be served in the cafeteria from 4:45 to 5:45 p.m. followed by Mass in the sanctuary at 6:00 p.m.
+Please join us!

 Altar Flowers